cloudogu/gitops-build-lib/README.md

 def gitopsConfig = [
         deployments: [
             sourcePath: 'k8s', // path of k8s resources in application repository.
 Default: 'k8s'
+            destinationRootPath: '.', // Root-Subfolder in the gitops repository, where the following folders for stages and apps shall be created.
+Default: '.'
             // Either "plain" or "helm" is mandatory
             plain: [], // use plain if you only have, as the name suggests, plain k8s resources
             helm: [] // or if you want to deploy a helm release use `helm`